Marcelo Arévalo: 2018: First ATP title and top 50 in doubles

-2021: Second career title, first Grand Slam mixed doubles final
+2021: Second career title, first mixed doubles final

 2021 was the most successful year on the ATP tour in Arevalo's professional doubles career.
 He reached in the end of March the quarterfinals in the 2021 Miami Open with Horia Tecău defeating the top seeded pair of Farah/Cabal.

 With his Dutch partner Matwé Middelkoop, the pair reached the quarterfinals of the Australian Open (his second in a row) and the semifinals of the Italian Open as alternates, defeating home favorites Fognini/Musetti in the round of 16 and 7th seeded Dutch pair Koolhof/Rojer in the quarterfinals.
 As a result he returned to the top 50 in the doubles rankings at a career-high ranking of World No. 42 on 17 May 2021.

 Again as an alternate pair with Fabio Fognini, Arevalo reached the semifinals of the Cincinnati Open where they were defeated by No. 2 seeded pair Zeballos/Granollers.
 As a result, he reached a new career-high ranking of world No. 39 on 23 August 2021.

 At the Winston-Salem Open, Arévalo won the title partnering Matwé Middelkoop when they defeated Ivan Dodig and Austin Krajicek in the final.
 This was his first title in over three years and second of his career.
 As a result he reached a new career-high ranking of World No. 36 on 30 August 2021.

 At the US Open, following a first round loss in the men's doubles draw, Arévalo partnered Giuliana Olmos in the mixed doubles draw and reached the final by defeating top seeds Nicole Melichar-Martinez and Ivan Dodig en route.
 They lost to second seeded pair Desirae Krawczyk and Joe Salisbury in straight sets.
 Arevalo became the first player from El Salvador to reach a Grand Slam final.